emschwartz/ripple-donate-widget/README.md

 ### How it works:

-Clicking on the button will pop the user out to a version of the `ripple-client` that has a pre-filled payment form.
+Clicking on the button will direct the user to a `ripple-client` page with a pre-filled payment form.

 The widget uses a WebSocket connection to listen to the Ripple Network transaction stream.
 Once the transaction has been processed and the funds have been confirmed in the `dst_address` account, the `callback` function registered with `addButton({...})` will be called with the details of the transaction.